 Starbucks does sell certified organic and Fair Trade coffees.
 You can see how much coffee they (and other major companies) purchase and how much is eco-certified in this data table, which is kept updated.

 Starbucks also has its own green coffee sourcing standard, known as CAFÉ (Coffee and Farm Equity) Practices.
-It was developed in partnership with the non-profit environmental group Conservation International and Scientific Certification Systems (SCS), an independent evaluation and verification company.
+It was developed in partnership with the non-profit environmental group Conservation International and SCS Global Services.
+(SCS), an independent evaluation and verification company.
 The CAFÉ Practices program covers four categories.
 Two, product quality and economic accountability, are criteria that are required by all Starbucks suppliers.
 The other two categories are social responsibility and environmental leadership.
 I’ll focus on the environmental criteria.

 How it works

-For example, in the section “Coffee Growing — Environmental Leadership” 40 points are possible.
-There are 108 indicators in this section for larger suppliers (9 are required leaving 99 indicators from which to garner the remaining points), and 45 for smallholders (6 are required, leaving 39 to work from).
+In the section “Coffee Growing — Environmental Leadership” 45 points are possible (42 for smallholders).
 Many of the individual indicators are actually multiple variations on the same criteria; only one of them can be counted for a point.
 For instance, the indicators dealing with organic mulch award a point for either 25% of the production area being covered by organic matter, 50%, or 100% — three indicators but only one point possible.